-To avoid a monotonous streestcape by controlling facade repetition.
+To avoid a monotonous streetscape by controlling facade repetition.

-- A dwelling must not have the same façade design as another dwelling within three lots in both directions on the same side or opposite side of the street (refer to figure 1 below). - In the event that more than one application of the same facade design has been submitted for lots within close proximity, approval will be given to the first complete application to be received.
-Applications will be assessed strictly in order of receipt. - Submissions can be made to the DRP to determine whether a similar style facade is proposed to be used within a street.
-Similar facades will only be allowed if the DRP is satisfied there is sufficient variance in the appearance, which may be achieved through variation of colours and materials.
+- to figure 1 below). - In the event that more than one application of the same façade design has been submitted for lots within close proximity, approval will be given to the first complete application to be received.
+Applications will be assessed strictly in order of receipt.